 But why should anyone change fonts?
 Basically, your selection of fonts reflects your personality and your disposition in a day.
 When you are in a cheerful temperament, you may like to use a particular set of fonts; when dejected, another.
 For this reason, iPhone users love to download fonts from the App Store and use them in their everyday conversations.

-How to Install Fonts on iPhone and iPad Running iOS 13 and iPadOS
+How to Install Custom Fonts in iOS 13 and iPadOS 13

 There are different fonts apps on the App Store; you need to find an app first.
 To find an app, use ‘Fonts for iPhone’ phrase in the App Store.